Vulkan4D/v4d_project/README.md

 * You want high fidelity graphics with Ray Tracing
 * You need double precision physics
 * You want your game to support Modding
+* Your game world is very dynamic and cannot afford having baked lighting/assets

 You should **NOT** use V4D if :

 * You are making a game for Mobile devices
+* You are making an Console game
-* You are a level designer who like to drag and drop assets
+* You are/have level designers who like to drag and drop assets
-* You are making an XBOX game
 * You want OSX support
 * You want 32-bit support
 * You are making a game that needs to run on integrated graphics